Bacterial Vaginosis: Signs, symptoms and treatment

 - It can increase your chances of getting an infection after any gynaecological operation.

-- Some doctors also suggest that women should avoid using scented soaps/bubble baths or vaginal cleansing products.
+- Some doctors also suggest avoiding scented soaps/bubble baths or vaginal cleansing products

-- Women who smoke and use an IUD also seem to be more at risk.
+- People who smoke and use an IUD also seem to be more at risk.